Student Spotlight: Hawkeye Marching Band’s Golden Girls

 “Just the thought of knowing how many more people were going to be at this game was a little daunting, but in my head, I thought, ‘It’s just another game,’” she said.

 McDaniel said she has looked up to the Hawkeye Marching Band since she was little, so she has yet to feel homesick.
-She also said she can go to Spanbauer for everything, including to learn everything she is going to need for when she is the only one in the position.
+She also said she can go to Spanbauer for anything, including to learn everything she will need to know when she is the only one in the position.

 Next year, Spanbauer plans on moving back home to Wisconsin to be with family, which is something she hasn’t been able to do for five years.
 She also plans on working in recreational therapy, but doesn’t know yet which route she’d like to take.